enbraun/slate/source/includes/_resource.md

 Updates the specified resource's exception by setting the value of the parameter passed.
-You need to provide the unique resource identifier that was returned upon resource creation and unique exception identifier that was returend upon exception addition.
+You need to provide the unique resource identifier that was returned upon resource creation and unique exception identifier that was returned upon exception addition.
 If parameter is not provided then it will be left unchanged.

 This request accepts mostly the same argument as the exception creation call.